Fitting a Frigomatic Keel Cooled Fridge System

 The compressor unit must be mounted within 1.5m of the keel cooler – this dimension cannot be extended.
 It must be mounted on a horizontal surface in an area where it will not be susceptible to physical or water damage, it does not need to be ventilated but should be accessible for service.

 An anti-vibration mounting kit is supplied with the compressor that includes rubber mounts and steel inserts.
-The unit may be either screwed or bolted down using the supplied white, plastic washers.
+The compressor must be mounted horizontally may be either screwed or bolted down using the supplied white, plastic washers.
 Alternatively, a Bulkhead Bracket can be used, in which case remove the stainless steel mounts from the compressor locating the unit to the bracket using the Teflon feet.

 Installation of the Evaporator Plate